 What need would the proposed rule address?

-DEQ is addressing the urgent need to control metals emissions from CAGM facilities.
+DEQ is addressing the need to control metals emissions from CAGM facilities.
 As DEQ recently determined through air monitoring and facility inspections, uncontrolled glass furnaces processing colored glass to which metal Hazardous Air Pollutants (HAP) are added emit these metals at levels that can pose an immediate threat to the health of people nearby.
 Recent monitoring close to a colored art glass facility with uncontrolled furnace emissions has shown metals concentrations at levels that can significantly increase risks of cancer and other health problems.

 These rules are necessary to address a regulatory gap.
 A federal regulation called NESHAP 6S is applicable to some furnaces at the largest CAGMs, but smaller facilities and furnaces also use and emit metal HAP in quantities likely to pose an unacceptable risk to people nearby.
 No other state and federal standards currently apply that would limit potentially unsafe levels of metal emissions from these types of colored art glass facilities.